josephbcasey/NOAA-normals-data/README.md

 Climate normals are usually based on 30-year averages.
 1991-2020 is the most recent available.

 The data is comprehensive, including hundreds of measurements, calculations, and statistical analyses.
-This repository is for an SQLite3 database containing only temperature and precipitation.
+This repository is for an SQLite3 database containing daily temperature and precipitation.
 In NOAA terminology, these are "dly_tmax_normal", "dly_tmin_normal", and "ytd_prcp_normal".
+It also includes latitude, longitude, and elevation for each station.

 Not every station has data for every variable.